Translator-CATRAX/useful_tools/README.md

 # useful_tools
-For chucking useful scripts, information, etc.
+For chucking in useful scripts, information, etc.